Table of Contents

 {

-// Token expired, this only occurs when using Token interface to access service
+// Token expired.
+This only occurs when accessing the service using the Token interface

-// To resolve this, the app needs to request a Token from its backend and call MegaTrackerFrameFilter.UpdateToken to update
+// To address this issue, the application needs to request its own backend to obtain the Token and call MegaTrackerFrameFilter.UpdateToken to update it

 }